rawsashimi1604/sushi-gateway/docs/api/index.md

 | `POST`   | `/plugin`         | Add a plugin at a global, service, or route level.       |
 | `DELETE` | `/plugin`         | Remove a plugin at a global, service, or route level.    |
 | `PUT`    | `/plugin`         | Update a plugin at a global, service, or route level.    |

-## Use Cases

-1. **Automated Deployments**: Manage services, routes, and plugins programmatically during deployment pipelines.
-2. **Dynamic Configuration**: Update configurations in real-time without downtime.
-3. **Monitoring and Auditing**: Retrieve details of the gateway configuration for reporting or troubleshooting.

 ::: tip
 For more detailed information on available endpoints, refer to the **[Admin API Reference](../api/endpoints.md)**.